ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/springboot-elasticsearch/README.md

 ## Issues

-- When running **Docker in Native Mode** and creating a movie, the movie payload is saved as empty in `Elasticsearch`
+- When running **Docker in Native Mode** and creating a movie, the movie payload is saved as empty in `Elasticsearch`.
+I have oppened this [issue #658](https://github.com/spring-projects-experimental/spring-native/issues/658)
   ```
   ➜ curl -i -X POST "localhost:9117/api/movies" -H "Content-type: application/json" -d '{"imdb": "789", "title":   "Resident Evil"}'
   HTTP/1.1 201 Created